tariqsenosy/TopInternsBoardingPass/README.md

 ## Testing
-You Can find a Postman Collection with a sample Request of 5 Cards
+You Can find a Postman Collection located in soultion folder [TopInternsPassingCards.postman_collection] with a sample Request of 5 Cards
+### Test Cases
+You will find 3 test unit test cases that cover the business of the api .
+From Test Explorer : Run All test cases in view

 ## Validations
 The Project Validates the following and return a response